FAU Mentoring Programs

 |Rolling deadlines||Darius Murray

-Clinical Support Associate
+Clinical Support Associate for Mentoring

 |The LC Liaisons are alumni of one of FAU’s Learning Communities.
 They provide mentorship and peer support to freshmen who are entering the learning community program for the upcoming semester.
 In addition, LC Liaisons provide support to students who are academically at-risk and encourage use of on-campus resources.||Mentee: Full-time degree-seeking undergraduate FAU student of any major.